Wargaming Seattle: Acquisition

-Three days after canceling project "Wildman", Wargaming announced that they were in talks to buy Gas Powered Games.
+Three days after the cancelation of the "Wildman" project, Wargaming announced that they were in talks to buy Gas Powered Games.
 The company was acquired in February 2013.
 Gas Powered Games was absorbed into Wargaming to become Wargaming Seattle, which ended Gas Powered Games as an independent studio.

 Dissolution

 On May 23, 2018, Victor Kislyi, the head of Wargaming, announced to the studio that it would be closed down, laying off roughly 150 developers.
 The studio was officially closed on July 22.

 GPGnet

 GPGnet was an online gaming service run by the company.
 It was used with Supreme Commander, Supreme Commander: Forged Alliance, Dungeon Siege, Dungeon Siege II, and Space Siege.